-Plan out the last few weeks of the semester with a “home-stretch calendar” (Word: fall 2022 homestretch or PDF: fall 2022 homestretch).
+Plan out the last few weeks of the semester with a “home-stretch calendar” (Word or PDF).
 Calendars are an important tool for getting yourself organized and identifying and keeping on top of your crunch times.
 They can also keep you focused.
 What should you put on your “home stretch” calendar?

 - prelim & final exams dates

 - due dates of papers & other assignments

 Many students also use a weekly planner to map out their schedule and find hidden time (and block time for things like eating, hanging out with friends, and working on specific courses/projects).
 For a Word version of the weekly calendar, click here.
 What should you put on your weekly planner?

 - Things you need to do to survive!
 Eat, sleep, and exercise, etc.

 - Things you like to do to take a break!
 Walk, hang out with friends, talk to family, etc.